gameplay3d/gameplay/README.md

 ## Supported Desktop Platforms
 - Microsoft Windows 7 (using Microsoft Visual Studio 2010)
 - Apple MacOS X (using Apple XCode 4.3.2)
-- Linux
+- Linux (using CMake or CodeBlocks 10)

 ## Roadmap for 'next' branch
-- AI pathfinding
+- AI Pathfinding
+- Terrain and Water
-- Asset pipeline improvements
+- Asset Pipeline improvements

 ## Licence
 The project is open sourced under the Apache 2.0 license.